Latteralus/MCHR/DevDocuments/Checklist.md

 ## Notes

-### Current Focus
+## Current Focus & Progress
-We have completed the initial authentication system setup, including:
+We have completed the following:
-- NextAuth.js configuration
+- NextAuth.js configuration for authentication
-- User and Department entities
+- Created all entity models with EntitySchema (compatible with TypeORM but without decorators)
+- Fixed relation property names in EntitySchema definitions to match column names
-- Login page creation
+- Login page creation and Authentication provider
+- Created database utilities for migrations and seeding
-- Authentication provider for session management
+- Implemented API routes for employee and department management with proper auth checks
+- Created Employee Management UI (list, profile, form components & pages)
+- Created shared Layout component
+- Fixed TypeScript configuration for Vercel deployment

-### Next Steps
+## Next Steps
-1. Complete the remaining entity models
+1. Set up PostgreSQL database locally
+2. Update the employees API routes to use the new EntitySchema definitions
-2. Set up the database and run the initial migration
+3. Generate and run the initial migration
-3. Implement the employee management API routes and UI components
+4. Implement attendance tracking module
-4. Continue with attendance and leave management modules
+5. Implement leave management module

 ### Blockers & Issues
 - *Add any blockers or issues as they arise*